 Are there any special names or titles given to the dragons and werewolves in the story… A nickname or identifier that people reading may not know.

 I went with familiar terms – lycan (a known term for a morphing creature) because not all lycan are of the lupus variety and dragon.
 Adjectives sometimes used are “draconic” and should not be confused with the Webster’s version.
 There are cultural titles that will become important within the story, also race-specific communication and gestures.
 For instance, a dragon nuzzles the one he cares for, face to face and purrs when he is content – even if his form is human.
 He makes physical stance part of his unspoken communication.
 A lycan will “rumble” – a growling sound made deep in the chest – and hold the one they care about close.
+However, some growls and rumbles have a very different meaning to those who grew up in the culture.
 Dragons and lycan both like feeding their mates.
 There are nuances to every culture.

 What genre would you classify this story to be in?

 This is absolutely Urban Fantasy.
 However, within it, you find multiple levels of romance and relationship (gay, polyamorous, hetero, monogamous, BDSM, etc…) and we even have some scenes that could be considered erotica.
 When you look up Laurel K. Hamilton, you find that the book series that is most like this is listed as Dark Fantasy, Urban Fantasy, Horror Fantasy, Erotica, and Romance.
 I would think our Walking the Blade fits somewhere with her books about Anita Blake and the Sookie novels of Charlaine Harris.